-Reproducible Steps: When reporting a bug, make sure to include the steps needed to reproduce it.
-Keep the steps short, simple, and easy to follow – this will make it easier for others to replicate the bug and help to solve it.
+Reproducible Steps: When reporting a bug, include the steps needed to reproduce it.
+Keep the steps short, simple, and easy to follow – this will make it easier for others to replicate the bug and help solve it.
 However, don’t be afraid to include too many details; the more information you provide, the better.

-Our goal is to help developers reproduce bugs more easily, so they can get a better idea of what might be going wrong.
+Our goal is to help developers reproduce bugs more easily so they can better understand what might be going wrong.
 Without repro steps, bug reports are minimally useful and only serve to waste time and effort.
 Make sure to communicate this to your testers and end-users.

 Specific and Informative: Do not spread your problems throughout the essay.
 Try to be specific and informative.
-Strive to summarize the problem in minimum words yet in an effective way.
+Strive to summarize the problem in the least amount of words yet effectively.
 And in any case, don’t combine multiple problems even if they seem similar.
 Write different reports for each problem.

 So the goals of a bug report are to:

 - Explain a bug to the developer and show where it is